abilian/nua/doc/src/dev/nua-config.md

 - **Mandatory**
 - Identifier of the package.
 Should be unique in the managed area.
-- String (max 80 chars)
+- String (max 80 chars).
 - The `id` is used to build package name.
 - Example `id = "hedgedoc"`

 #### `version`

 - **Mandatory**
-- Version of the packaged application
+- Version of the packaged application.
-- String (max 80 chars)
+- String (max 80 chars).
-- The `id` is used to build package name.
+- The `version` is used to build the full package name.
 - Example `version = "1.9.7"`

 #### `title`

 - **Mandatory**
-- Short title of the package
+- Short title of the package.
 - Example `title = "HedgeDoc"`

 #### `author`

 - **Mandatory**
-- Author of the packaged application
+- Author of the packaged application.
 - Example `author = "HedgeDoc authors"`

-#### `license`
+#### `description`

-- **Mandatory**
+- **Optional**
-- License of the packaged application.
+- Long description of the application.
-- License format will use a standardised format (maybe SPDX)
-- Example `license = "AGPL-3.0 license"`
+- Example `description = "The best platform to write and share markdown"`

 #### `tagline`

 - **Optional**
-- Short description of the application
+- Short description of the application.
 - Example `tagline = "The best platform to write and share markdown"`

 #### `website`

 - **Optional**
-- String containing a valid URL
+- String containing a valid URL.
-- Reference website of the application
+- Reference website of the application.
 - Example `website = "https://hedgedoc.org/"`

 #### `tags`

 - **Optional**
-- List of strings
+- List of strings.
-- List of tags describing the application
+- List of tags describing the application.
 - Example `tags = ["Markdown", "Documentation", "Collaboration"]`

 #### `profile`

 - **Optional**
-- Usage profile (WIP)
+- Usage profile (WIP).

 #### `release`

 - **Optional**
-- Integer
+- Integer.
-- Release number of this nua-config file
+- Release number of this nua-config file.
-- If present, the release number is used to form the name of the builded image
+- If present, the release number is used to form the name of the builded image.

+## Section `build`

+Notes:

+- If not specified, the type of the value is String with no length limitation.
+- All fields are optional except the `license` field.

-#### `base-image`
+#### `license`

-- **Optional**
+- **Mandatory**
-- String containing a valid Docker Hub reference
-- For packages using a docker base image, the reference of the image (currently Docker Hub reference)
+- License of the packaged application.
+- License format will use a standardised format (maybe SPDX).
+- If not provided, the value `Proprietary` is used.
-- Example `base-image = "tuxgasy/dolibarr:{version}"`
+- Example `license = "AGPL-3.0 license"`

 #### `src-url`

 - **Optional**
-- String containing a valid URL
+- String containing a valid URL.
-- URL of the source code of the application
+- URL of the source code of the application.
+- The string can use Python's `f-string` with data coming from metadata section.
 - Example `src-url = "https://github.com/hedgedoc/hedgedoc/releases/download/{version}/hedgedoc-{version}.tar.gz"`

 #### `src-checksum`